 In addition to geographic flexibility, information security professionals have the opportunity to build large skill sets, depending on the needs of the industry and their employer.

 “[Information security] offers a wide range of specialties including firewall analysis, incident response, secure coding, network security architecture and penetration testing,” Caudill says.
-He concedes that those are only a few different types of skills required by today’s information security professionals.
+He concedes that those are only a few different types of skills required by today’s cyber security professionals.

 3. Working in information security is about being on the cutting edge